nixn/pdns-etcd3/doc/ETCD-structure.md

 ## Full example

-*To be precise on the value, it is always enclosed in '...' (single quotes); they are not part of the value themselves.*
+*To be precise on the value, it is almost always (except for YAML) enclosed in '...' (single quotes); they are not part of the value themselves.*

 * `prefix` is `DNS/`<br>
 (note the trailing slash, it is part of the prefix, *not* inserted automatically)